AngelGeorgievStoyanov/rest-api-postgresql/README.md

 * POST /note/update/:noteId: Update a note by ID.
 * DELETE /note/delete/:noteId: Delete a note by ID.
 * POST /note/completed/:noteId: Mark a note as completed.
+* POST /note/tableCompleted: Mark multiple notes as completed.
+* DELETE /note/tableDeleteNotes: Delete multiple notes.

 ## Frontend Integration

 This REST API is intended to be used in conjunction with the corresponding frontend project.
 The frontend can be found at: [notes-react-ts](https://github.com/AngelGeorgievStoyanov/notes-react-ts).

+## Alternative Implementations
+This project also has an alternative implementation using TypeORM for ORM (Object-Relational Mapping) with PostgreSQL.
+You can find the TypeORM-based implementation at: [rest-api-typeorm] (https://github.com/AngelGeorgievStoyanov/rest-api-typeorm-pg).

+Similarly, the TypeORM project mentions the original implementation using raw PostgreSQL queries, providing flexibility based on your preferences and project requirements.